Zelenskyy meets with UK and NATO leaders as he seeks support for Ukraine's 'victory plan'

 It comes as Russia continues a slow but relentless drive deeper into Ukraine's eastern Donetsk region and targets key infrastructure with airstrikes.

-The death toll from a Russian ballistic missile strike on Ukraine’s southern city of Odesa has risen to seven, the regional governor said Thursday.
+The death toll from a Russian ballistic missile strike on Ukraine’s southern city of Odesa has risen to eight, regional Gov. Oleh Kiper said Thursday.
 It’s the latest in a string of assaults on the Black Sea port.

 Associated Press writers Hanna Arhirova in Kyiv, John Leicester in Paris and Geir Moulson in Berlin contributed to this story.